stamat/poops/README.md

 As noted earlier, if you don't want to bundle styles, just remove the `styles` property from the config.

+### Markups 🚧

+Poops can generate static pages for you.
+This feature is still under development, but available for testing from the  v1.0.2.
+Your markup is templated with [nunjucks](https://mozilla.github.io/nunjucks/).
+You can specify multiple markup directories to template. **It's currently recommended to specify only one markup directory since this feature is still WIP 🚧.** Each markup directory has the following properties:

+* `in` - the input path, can be a directory or a file path, but please just use it as a directory path
+* `out` - the output path, can be only a directory path (for now)
+* `site` (otpional) - global data that will be available to all templates in the markup directory.
+Like site title, description, social media links, etc. You can then use this data in your templates `{{ site.title }}` for instance.
+* `data` (optional) - is an array of JSON data files, that will be transformed into JS objects and will be available to all templates in the markup directory.
+If you provide a path to a file for instance `links.json` with a `facebook` property, you can then use this data in your templates `{{ links.facebook }}`.
+The base name of the file will be used as the variable name, with spaces, dashes and dots replaced with underscores.
+So `the awesome-links.json` will be available as `{{ the_awesome_links.facebook }}` in your templates.
+* `includePaths` (optional and WIP 🚧) - an array of paths to directories that will be added to the nunjucks include paths.
+Useful if you want to include templates from other directories.
+For instance, if you have a `includes` directory with some templates that you want to include in your markup, you can add it to the include paths and then include the templates like this `{% include "header.njk" %}`, without specifying the full path to the template.
+All paths that begin with an underscore `_` are ignored by default are currently all interpreted as `includePaths` automatically.
+This will change in the future, to procide ignore patterns for the markup directories.

+**💡 NOTE:** In order to pass the current version to your markup files, Poops reads your `package.json` if it exists in your working directory and sets the golobal variable `package` to the parsed JSON.
+So you can use it in your markup files, for example like this: `{{ package.version }}`.

 ### Banner (optional)

 Here you can specify a banner that will be added to the top of the output files.
 It is templatable via mustache.
 The following variables are available from your project's `package.json`: